HOME PAGE

 A voucher is available from the county so residents can coordinate disposal of their hazardous waste through a local vendor.
 This program does not apply to businesses.
 Once you provide a materials list, the vendor will contact you to schedule a drop-off appointment.
 Unscheduled drop-offs will not be accepted.

-St. Croix County recommends registering for Property Fraud Alert.
+St. Croix County recommends registering for Property Fraud Alert at www.propertyfraudalert.com.
 Property/mortgage fraud is the fastest-growing white collar crime in the country according to the FBI.
 Fraudulent deeds, powers of attorney, satisfactions, etc. are recorded with out the property owner’s knowledge.
 From there, these documents are used to transfer title of property or to obtain money illegally.

 By registering for Property Fraud Alert, you, as a St. Croix County property owner, will receive an e-mail or phone call alert whenever a document has been recorded under your name.
 If an identity thief records a fraudulent document to obtain funds or your property, you will be notified immediately and can take steps to stop it.
 Questions call Beth Pabst, St. Croix County Register of Deeds at 715-386-4650.
 Register today free of charge at www.propertyfraudalert.com or 1-800-728-3858.

-GARBAGE SERVICES The Township does not contract for garbage services as a township, but providers such as Murtha’s Sanitation and Waste Management offer curbside pickup.
+GARBAGE SERVICES The Township does not contract for garbage services as a township, but providers such as Murtha’s Sanitation, GFL (formerly PIG), and Waste Management offer curbside pickup.
 The Township does host bi-annual Clean up Days, where residents are welcome to dispose of unwanted items (please no yard waste or garbage).
 Appliances, tires, and computer equipment are welcome for a small fee.

 RECYCLING The town contracts with Murtha’s Sanitation for recycling pick-up at the town hall.
 Residents are free to use the large recycling dumpsters at the town hall.
 Please do not drop off garbage at the dumpsters.
 Murtha’s Sanitation will not pick this up.